Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 Recall that each face gets coordinates and a link to an image.
-To map a face to a different image, simply select that face (or faces) and use the UV/Image Editor window Image}} menu to *Replace* the current image with an existing file (such as a ``JPG`` or ``PNG`` file).
+To map a face to a different image, simply select that face (or faces) and use the UV/Image Editor Image menu to *Replace* the current image with an existing file (such as a ``JPG`` or ``PNG`` file).